leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 Once you've finished digitizing the riverscape and applying the proper symbology, you'll need to save all these shapefiles as a geopackage.
 This allows a user to load in all the layers at once and properly symbolized rather than unsymbolized shapefiles one at a time.
 To package the, use the "Package Layers" tool from QGIS.
 You'll select all your layers in inputs and then select where you want it saved and the name.
 Then run, now you've created a geopackage!

+### General Tips & Tricks

+- For inundation you can either create a new shapefile or duplicate the active channel one and modify that, whichever makes more sense to you
+- Thalwegs can be easier if you start and finish a shape, and then use the modify vertices tool, that way you can save more frequently than if you just digitize the whole time and QGIS crashes in the middle.
+A lot of the the features you can digitize via reshape, add vertices or drawing polygons and merging them.
+That way you can save frequently and not lose progress if QGIS crashes.
+- Some projects may require additional fields, like a field for waterbody name or site id, for things like that don't worry about filling out those features every time you get a pop up, you can use the field calculator to fill all the cells at once which is a nice time saver.
+-

 ## Shapefiles

 ### Valley Bottom